JonasFrey96/ASL_leonhard_euler/readme.md

 ## Template Project Overview

-## Setting up Environment Variables on the cluster:
+## Setting up Environment Variables on the cluster
 Append the following lins to the end of your ~/.bashrc file. vi ~/.bashrc